NZMSA/2017-AdvTraining/Day 3/README.md

 # Goal of Today

-Today we will introduce you to Conversations as a Platform, its purpose and get started building a demo bot.
+Today we will introduce you to Fundamentals: DevOps and Roles in IT & Soft Skills

 # Conversations as a Platform